TomoTomo598/hello/README.md

-# TOMOSHI
+#
-my name is Tomoshi Furukawa.
+my name is Tomy.
 Nice to meet you.

+I love computer.